nathanstitt/react-model-binding/README.md

 ## What does it do?

 It reads objects from `props` and will automatically bind to any props named `model` or `collection`.
-Additional objects can be given by implementing a `dataBindings` property on the Component.
+Additional objects can be given by implementing a `modelBindings` property on the Component.

 A derived property getter is created for each object to facilitate access to objects.